lightblue-platform/lightblue-core/associations.md

 Warning: This process has the potential to become too costly to be practical.
 Need some heuristics...

+We can't filter the results of a search.
+All entries returned from a seach should either appear in the result set, or be fed into another search criteria.
+So: if there is a query associated with a node that would require filtering out the results obtained from one of the ancestors of that node, that query plan will be eliminated.

+Assume N is a node with a query q with a value clause (a clause that defines a relation between a field and a value).
+If M < N, M has to be retrieved first with no queries.
+Then, N will be retrieved with a query, and the result set for M needs to be filtered out based on the matching elements in N. So, such query plans should be discarded.

+That means, nodes with queries with value clauses must be ordered to be before nodes without queries with value clauses.

 ### Query rewriting

 If a query clause q depends on multiple nodes, that clause needs to be